CLEP / Natural Sciences

 1. All of the above

-2. Natural selection
+3. Natural selection

-3. Geographical isolation
+4. Geographical isolation

-Correct Answer: C. Geographical isolation
+Correct Answer: D. Geographical isolation

 Explanation: This question relates to evolution.
 Allotapric speciation happens when organisms are geographically isolated from each other and over time mutation and genetic drift causes them to evolve into different species.
 In sympatric speciation, geographical separation does not occur.
 Mutation and natural selection is part of both processes.